-There is no lack of room in the U.S. to fulfill its solar energy needs in the future, however, developers will continue to need to communicate transparently, give people who are concerned a voice, inoculate (where necessary) against firebrands and explain the benefits of the PILOT program in place.
+There is no lack of room in the U.S. to fulfill its solar energy needs in the future, however, developers will continue to need to communicate transparently, give people who are concerned a voice, inoculate (where necessary) against firebrands, and explain the benefits of the PILOT programs in place.

-If you’re interested in being a part of this exciting new push toward sustainable energy, contact us through our website!
+If you’re interested in being a part of this exciting new push toward sustainable energy, contact us!